 Well, perhaps they just were too eager to draw your attention to the timekeeper’s main selling point.
 After all, there are not so many automatic tactical timepieces that feature this handy (one of the handiest, to my taste) complication.

-The new watch is powered by a well-known (but modified with a power reserve module and new calendar wheel) ETA 2896 automatic caliber that offers a standard minimum power reserve time of 42 hours and has a special disc-locking mechanism that preserves the movement in case of severe shock.
+The BR 01-97 is powered by a well-known (but modified with a power reserve module and new calendar wheel) ETA 2896 automatic caliber that offers a standard minimum power reserve time of 42 hours and has a special disc-locking mechanism that preserves the movement in case of severe shock.

-Although the original ETA 2896 offers an easy to read big date indication, this watch is equipped with a simpler calendar that displays current date via a tiny aperture at 3 o’clock.
+Although the original ETA 2896 offers an easy to read big date indication, this version is equipped with a simpler calendar that displays current date via a tiny aperture at 3 o’clock.

-Of course, military personal and other guys that serve and protect tend to have very good eyes, however even this sort of people may find it difficult to get the indicator’s reading after a long sleepless night.
+Of course, military personal and other guys that serve and protect tend to have good eyes, however, even this sort of people may find it difficult to get the indicator’s reading after a long sleepless night.

 But if you can live with this minor annoyance, then this watch is certainly for you.
 If you will manage to get one of only 500 copies destined to be sold all over the civilized world.